 Mandalay Bay $$

-New York New York is an excellent budget option.
+New York, New York is an excellent budget option.
 It is not quite up to the excellent standard of a top 10 but it’s still an excellent choice in this bracket.
 The Resort has some of the best restaurants in town and a really good casino floor.
-Rooms are not the best and the pool is a letdown, it’s also at the very edge of where we would want to stay.
+The rooms are not the best and the pool is a letdown, it’s also at the very edge of where we would want to stay.
 But it is a very solid choice for the money conscious.

 We really Like Rio.
 It is a budget Resort that does everything it can to make up for the Off-Strip Location.
 It has a great pool, great nightlife, good restaurants, and everything is great value.
 It really is worth a punt staying here and using the extra you save to pay for an odd uber to the strip and back!
 Oh, and we should mention the Rio is All Suites so even basic rooms are pretty special.

 The Palms is a top-quality resort and would easily make our top 10 list if it were actually on the strip.
 Alas, it isn’t and this makes it an awkward stay.
 It is actually a long way off the strip so getting to and fro things is a bit of a pain.
 It’s a shame as otherwise, we would LOVE the Palms.